10 Fluid Statics & the Hydrostatic Equation

 .

-, which manifests as a vertically downward force from the weight of fluid inside the element.
+- A specific body force in the form of gravity, which manifests as a vertically downward force from the weight of fluid inside the element, which can be written as

-.
-For example, body force can arise from any inertial accelerations of the fluid.
 Notice the units of a body force per unit mass has dimensions of acceleration, i.e., length/time2.
+Therefore, body forces can also arise from any inertial accelerations of the fluid.
 While fluid forces from electromagnetic or electrostatic effects are not a consideration for air, certain types of fluids have properties that respond to such fields and may be explicitly selected for that purpose.

 Consider the pressure forces in the direction, i.e., on the